0xRaven/CCENT-Notes/README.md

 ## Training
 * ITProTV - CCENT 2018
 ## Disclamer
+* Don't be an idiot and go to exam with only studying these.
 * Typed with fat fingers.
 Noticed a typo?
 Act like you didn't.